0b5vr/automaton/automaton-with-gui/README.md

 - [`automaton-with-gui.module.min.js`](https://fms-cat.github.io/automaton/automaton-with-gui/dist/automaton-with-gui.module.min.js)

 `.min` builds are minified. otherwise it isn't minified and comes with source maps.
 `.module` builds are ESM. otherwise it's UMD.
+If you want to use the UMD one using iife, everything is exposed onto global under the name `AUTOMATON_WITH_GUI`.

 You might want to use `automaton.min.js` of [the core engine without GUI](https://github.com/FMS-Cat/automaton/packages/automaton) for production stage.